On the Byzantine-Resilience of Distillation-Based Federated Learning: Introduction

 \section{Introduction}

-\thefootnote \gls{fl} has emerged as a popular paradigm to address privacy and communication challenges in Deep Learning.
-Often, data collection occurs across multiple clients in a decentralized fashion, making centralized collection of the data infeasible due to privacy constraints. \gls{fedavg} \citep{mcmahan_communication-efficient_2017}, a standard \gls{fl} algorithm, avoids transmitting private data from clients to a central server.
-Instead, the clients train locally on their private data and send their parameters to the server.
-The server aggregates these parameters and broadcasts the updated model back to the clients, which then proceed training.
+\gls{fl} allows training machine learning models while keeping data private.
+The most common \gls{fl} algorithm is \gls{fedavg} \citep{mcmahan_communication-efficient_2017}, where clients train models on their local data and share the updated model parameters with a central server.
+The server combines these parameters and sends back an updated model.
 While \gls{fedavg} has found success in diverse applications \citep{rieke2020future,ramaswamy2019federated,yang2018applied,sheller2019multiinstitutional,chen2019federated}, it has notable limitations such as high communication costs due to repeatedly transmitting the model parameters, susceptibility to inversion attacks which reconstruct private data from the parameters \citep{melis2018exploiting,nasr2019comprehensive}, or performance degradation due to non \gls{iid} local data among the clients \citep{kairouz_advances_2019}.
-Most importantly for this work, standard \gls{fedavg} lacks robustness to byzantine clients, i.e., clients which behave adversarially.
+Most importantly for this work, standard \gls{fedavg} lacks resilience to byzantine clients, i.e., clients which behave adversarially.
 This has fueled efforts to create provably byzantine-resilient \gls{fedavg} variants \citep{allen-zhu_byzantine-resilient_2020,alistarh_byzantine_2018,mhamdi2018hidden,chen_distributed_2017,zhu2023byzantine}.

-A recent line of work uses \gls{kd} \citep{hinton_distilling_2015} in order address some of these challenges.
+A recent line of work uses \gls{kd} in order address some of these challenges \citep{hinton_distilling_2015}.
 In general, \gls{kd} transfers knowledge by training a \emph{student} model on the aggregated predictions of multiple \emph{teacher} models.
 For \gls{fl}, it can enhance or replace the transmission of model parameters by sharing the clients' predictions on a public dataset.
 The server then uses \gls{kd} to distill this information into its model.
-Such methods offer reduced communication overhead, enhanced privacy and robustness to non-\gls{iid} data \citep{sattler2020communicationefficient,sattler_fedaux_2021,lin_ensemble_2021,he_group_2020,cheng_fedgems_2021,papernot_semi-supervised_2017,chang_cronus_2019,gong2022preserving,fancollaborative2023}, but they are not well explored in the byzantine setting.
+Such methods offer reduced communication overhead, enhanced privacy and robustness to non-\gls{iid} data, but they are not well explored in the byzantine setting \citep{sattler2020communicationefficient,sattler_fedaux_2021,lin_ensemble_2021,he_group_2020,cheng_fedgems_2021,papernot_semi-supervised_2017,chang_cronus_2019,gong2022preserving,fancollaborative2023}.